AutoTAMP: Autoregressive Task and Motion Planning with LLMs as Translators and Checkers: Abstract

 \section{Abstract}

 For effective human-robot interaction, robots need to understand, plan, and execute complex, long-horizon tasks described by natural language.
-The recent and remarkable advances in large language models (LLMs) have shown promise for translating natural language into robot action sequences for complex tasks.
-However, many existing approaches either translate the natural language directly into robot trajectories, or factor the inference process by decomposing language into task sub-goals, then relying on a motion planner to execute each sub-goal.
-When complex environmental and temporal constraints are involved, inference over planning tasks must be performed jointly with motion plans using traditional task-and-motion planning (TAMP) algorithms, making such factorization untenable.
-Rather than using LLMs to directly plan task sub-goals, we instead perform few-shot translation from natural language task descriptions to an intermediary task representation that can then be consumed by a TAMP algorithm to jointly solve the task and motion plan.
+Recent advances in large language models (LLMs) have shown promise for translating natural language into robot action sequences for complex tasks.
+However, existing approaches either translate the natural language directly into robot trajectories or factor the inference process by decomposing language into task sub-goals and relying on a motion planner to execute each sub-goal.
+When complex environmental and temporal constraints are involved, inference over planning tasks must be performed jointly with motion plans using traditional task-and-motion planning (TAMP) algorithms, making factorization into subgoals untenable.
+Rather than using LLMs to directly plan task sub-goals, we instead perform few-shot translation from natural language task descriptions to an intermediate task representation that can then be consumed by a TAMP algorithm to jointly solve the task and motion plan.
 To improve translation, we automatically detect and correct both syntactic and semantic errors via autoregressive re-prompting, resulting in significant improvements in task completion.
-We show that our approach outperforms several methods using LLMs as planners in complex task domains.\footnote{\textbf{Datasets and Codes are available at} \url{https://github.com/yongchao98/AutoTAMP}}
+We show that our approach outperforms several methods using LLMs as planners in complex task domains.
+See our project website\footnote[4]{https://yongchao98.github.io/MIT-REALM-AutoTAMP/ } for prompts, videos, and code.